Encryption

 How Encryption Works

-Cryptocurrencies like Bitcoin and Ethereum rely heavily on asymmetric encryption (public-key cryptography) and cryptographic hashing. * **Wallet Addresses:** Your public key is used to generate your wallet address.
-People use this to send you money.
-It is like your bank account number. * **Digital Signatures:** Your private key is used to "sign" transactions.
-When you send Bitcoin, the network uses your public key to verify that the signature was created by your private key, proving you own the funds, without you ever revealing the private key itself. * **Immutability:** Hashing (a one-way form of encryption) links blocks together in the blockchain.
-Changing any data in a past block would change its hash and break the chain, making the ledger tamper-evident.
+Cryptocurrencies like Bitcoin and Ethereum rely almost entirely on asymmetric encryption (public-key cryptography) and cryptographic hashing to function without a central authority.
+1. Wallet Addresses and Identity: Your public key is used to mathematically generate your unique wallet address.
+Other people use this public address to send you funds, much like they would use your bank account number or email address.
+While the address is public, it does not reveal your identity.
+2. Digital Signatures and Ownership: Your private key is used to "sign" digital transactions, providing proof that you are the legitimate owner of the funds.
+When you send Bitcoin, the network uses your public key to verify that the signature was indeed created by your specific private key, without you ever having to reveal the private key itself.
+3. Blockchain Immutability and Hashing: Hashing—a one-way form of cryptographic encryption—is used to link blocks together into a permanent chain.
+Any attempt to change the data in a past block would immediately change its hash value, which would break the entire chain and alert the network that the ledger has been tampered with.

 Real-World Example: A Bitcoin Transaction